jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ![](./Images/empty_experiments_info.png)

 An example of a fully specified Experiment Info file, with values for Probe, Probe Type, Cell Type, Adjuvant and Concentration provided is shown below.
 The Threshold parameter is necessary for TrackMate processing (refer to next section).
 The 'Process' flag indicates whether a recording is processed or ignored.
+You can download copies of these files, [240104 Experiment Info ](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/240104%20Experiment%20Info.csv) and [240116 Experiment Info ](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/240116%20Experiment%20Info.csv) and save them in their respective directories as 'Experiment Info.csv'.

 ![](./Images/experiments_info_with_metadata.png)